SubtleCo/bangazon-api-SubtleCo/README.md

 # Bangazon Platform API - An Exercise from Nashville Software School

 Welcome to Bangazon!
 This was the final solo assignment I completed while at Nashville Software School.

+The purpose of this project was to become more comfortable with integrated automated testing in Python, generating HTML responses in Django, and squishin' bugs in both Python and Django.

+This is a forked copy of my work.
+Instructions from the project are below!

 ## Prerequisites / Setup